sitkensis22/localSCR/README.md

 Milleret et al. 2019) along with other custom functionality.
-These custom distributions from ‘nimbleSCR’ can be used within our template models, but the idea with the ‘localSCR’ package is to provide a more user-friendly implemention of SECR models in nimble similar to the functionality provided by the ‘jagsUI’ package (Keller 2019) for JAGS (Plummer 2017).
+These custom distributions from ‘nimbleSCR’ can be used within our template models, but the idea with the ‘localSCR’ package is to provide a more user-friendly implemention of SECR models in ‘nimble’ similar to the functionality provided by the ‘jagsUI’ package (Keller 2019) for JAGS (Plummer 2017).
 Our intention is to ease the transition for users that were previously using JAGS or those that have yet to switch over to